tinkerbox/message_quickly/README.md

 Things on the roadmap include:

 * simplify usage of the Send API
+* simplify callback name
 * support for structured templates
 * improve on exception handling
-* support for customer matching
+* support for customer matching (US-based page required)
 * retrieve user profile information seamlessly
+* support for file uploads

 ## Credits